-Plant-derived natural products have varied chemical structures, low toxicity levels, widespread availability, and cost-effective production, and therefore, present an encouraging avenue for creating novel and potent anticancer treatments that target the hallmarks of cancer.
+Plant-derived natural products have varied chemical structures, low toxicity levels, widespread availability, and cost-effective production and therefore present an encouraging avenue for creating novel and potent anticancer treatments that target the hallmarks of cancer.
 Furthermore, the use of plant-derived metabolites as an adjuvant therapy in combination with conventional treatments will be a promising approach to enhance cancer treatment practices in the near future [8].

 Currently, there is a revived interest in drug discovery using plants, offering new opportunities in the search for cancer therapies.
-Plant-derived therapeutic remedies usually exhibit multifaceted therapeutic effects and act on multi-targets implicated in several cellular mechanisms and molecular pathways driving cancer incidence or progression.
-Plant extracts and their metabolites have been reported to act on the cell cycle and its regulatory proteins, exhibit proapoptotic and antimetastatic properties, induce autophagy, scavenge reactive oxygen species (ROS), impair angiogenesis, modify epithelial to mesenchymal transition (EMT), target drug resistance pathways, modulate the expression and activity of matrix metalloproteinases (MMPs), among other roles [8-12].
-Considering the vast potential of plants as a source of chemotherapeutic agents, this study focused on the antilung cancer effects of the plant Inula viscosa (L.) Aiton.
+Plant-derived therapeutic remedies usually exhibit multifaceted therapeutic effects and act on multiple targets implicated in several cellular mechanisms and molecular pathways driving cancer incidence or progression.
+Plant extracts and their metabolites have been reported to act on the cell cycle and its regulatory proteins [8-10], exhibit proapoptotic [8-10] and antimetastatic properties [8,9], induce autophagy [8,9], scavenge reactive oxygen species (ROS) [8,9], impair angiogenesis [8-10], modify epithelial to mesenchymal transition (EMT) [8,9], target drug resistance pathways [8,9,11], modulate the expression and activity of matrix metalloproteinases (MMPs) [8], among other roles [8-11].
+Considering the vast potential of plants as a source of chemotherapeutic agents, this study focused on the anti-lung cancer effects of the plant Inula viscosa (L.) Aiton.

-Inula viscosa (L.) Aiton (Asteraceae family), recently accepted as Dittrichia viscosa Greuter and commonly known as Inula, is a perennial evergreen, highly branched herbaceous plant with sticky leaves and yellow flowers [13,14].
-I. viscosa is a native widespread plant in Mediterranean and North African countries and an invasive plant in Australia and North America [13-15].
-I. viscosa has been a heavily indicated plant in traditional medicine for decades to treat numerous ailments, including hypertension, gastrointestinal disorders, microbial infections, skin diseases, diabetes, inflammatory diseases, cancer, and wound healing [14].
-Recent research confirms that I. viscosa extracts and essential oils have a variety of biological properties, including antipyretic [16], analgesic [14], antiviral [17], antibacterial [14,18], antifungal [14,18], antiproliferative [19], antidiabetic [20], neuroprotective [13], and antioxidant [14] qualities, aligning with the ethnomedicinal uses of the plant.
-Relatedly, I. viscosa has been reported to have antineoplastic properties against numerous human cancer cell lines [14,21], including non-Hodgkin Burkitt lymphoma [22], breast [23,24], colorectal [25-27], cervical [28], melanoma [29], and skin cancer cell lines [30], among others [14].
-Moreover, the plant has shown anticancerous activity in vivo against colorectal [25] and skin cancer [30] in mice models.
-Nevertheless, the anti-lung cancer properties of I. viscosa are understudied [31].
+Inula viscosa (L.) Aiton (Asteraceae family), now accepted as Dittrichia viscosa Greuter and commonly known as Inula, is a perennial evergreen, highly branched herbaceous plant with sticky leaves and yellow flowers [12,13].
+I. viscosa is a native widespread plant in Mediterranean and North African countries and an invasive plant in Australia and North America [12,14].
+I. viscosa has been a heavily indicated plant in traditional medicine for decades to treat numerous ailments, including hypertension, gastrointestinal disorders, microbial infections, skin diseases, diabetes, inflammatory diseases, cancer, and wound healing [13,15].
+Recent research confirms that I. viscosa extracts and essential oils have a variety of biological properties, including antipyretic [16], analgesic [15], antiviral [17], antibacterial [18], antifungal [18], antiproliferative [13], antidiabetic [19], neuroprotective [12], and antioxidant [13,15] qualities, aligning with the ethnomedicinal uses of the plant.
+Relatedly, I. viscosa has been reported to have antineoplastic properties against numerous human cancer cell lines [20], including non-Hodgkin Burkitt lymphoma [21], breast [22,23], colorectal [24-26], cervical [27], melanoma [28], and skin cancer cell lines [29], among others [15].
+Moreover, the plant has shown anticancer activity in vivo against colorectal [24] and skin cancer [29] in mouse models.
+Nevertheless, the anti-lung cancer properties of I. viscosa are understudied [30].

-Numerous studies aiming to identify the bioactive phytochemicals responsible for the biological properties of the plant were performed and demonstrated that I. viscosa is indeed rich in metabolites belonging to flavonoids, other polyphenols, and terpenoids [14,23,31-35].
-The plant also contains lignins, sesquiterpene lactones and acids, steroids, and alkaloids [32,33,36].
-Extracts and essential oils of I. viscosa are especially rich in terpenoids, including monoterpenes and oxygenated monoterpenes, sesquiterpenes and oxygenated sesquiterpene, diterpenes, and triterpenes [14,37,38].
+Numerous studies aiming to identify the bioactive phytochemicals responsible for the biological properties of the plant were performed and demonstrated that I. viscosa is indeed rich in metabolites belonging to flavonoids, other polyphenols, and terpenoids [15,22,30-34].
+The plant also contains lignins, sesquiterpene lactones and acids, steroids, and alkaloids [31,32,35].
+Extracts and essential oils of I. viscosa are especially rich in terpenoids, including monoterpenes, oxygenated monoterpenes, sesquiterpenes, oxygenated sesquiterpenes, diterpenes, and triterpenes [15,36,37].